danjperron/GCrash/README.md

     - ?
 Display the release version.
 (Idle mode only)
     - V or  v                           Display the battery voltage.
 (Idle mode only)

-  The READY mode will automatically to DROP mode if all G values are smaller than 0.5 G and from DROP to HIT if one of the G value is bigger than 1.5 G.
+  The READY mode will automatically go to DROP mode if all G values are smaller than 0.5 G and from DROP to HIT if one of the G value is bigger than 1.5 G.

    Files Information